evergreen-ci/evergreen/docs/Project-Configuration/Project-Configuration-Files.md

 ### Task Fields Override Hierarchy

 Some task fields can be specified at multiple levels in the YAML.
-These fields
-are:

 If a field is defined at multiple levels and they conflict, the one with the highest priority will overwrite the others.
 The task's specific fields will be